RuizSerra/self-attention-assistive-displays/draft.md

-With the goal of simplifying visual representations of scenes for navigation by selecting relevant features, we build upon the work of Tang et al. <dt-cite key="Tang2020"></dt-cite>, adapting the RL agent they introduced to enable training in a 3D navigation simulation environment.
+With the goal of simplifying visual representations of scenes for navigation by selecting relevant features, we build upon the work of Tang et al. <dt-cite key="Tang2020"></dt-cite>, adapting the DRL agent they introduced to enable training in a 3D navigation simulation environment.
 We propose several methods to enhance the selected features, and adapt the vision processing pipeline to present the obtained representations through different display modalities, highlighting the method’s versatility.
 The resultant visualisations’ task-relevant features are enhanced, and those